rajabishek/blogger/source/_posts/nginx-conf.md

 server	{
 ... }
 ```
-The above ﬁle for example contains 3 server blocks.
-Diﬀerent server blocks is what allows nginx to server diﬀerent sites from the same server.
-When a HTTP request comes to nginx it ﬁrst identiﬁes the host and the port from the request headers.
+The above file for example contains 3 server blocks.
+Different server blocks is what allows nginx to server different sites from the same server.
+When a HTTP request comes to nginx it first identifies the host and the port from the request headers.
 One of the headers in the request usually contains the host information.
 If a header is  ‘Host: example.com:8080’ then it means that the value of the Host header is example.com:8080.
 Therefore the host is example.com and the port is 8080.
-Once the host and port is identiﬁed by nginx it ﬁnds a matching  server block for the conﬁgurations.
+Once the host and port is identified by nginx it finds a matching  server block for the configurations.
 If there is not port then the implicit port 80 is used.
 ```sh
 server	{
 	listen	80;